Drug Categories of Concern in the Elderly

 Buspirone, a partial serotonin agonist, can be effective for general anxiety disorder; elderly patients tolerate doses up to 30 mg/day well.
 The slow onset of anxiolytic action (up to 2 to 3 wk) can be a disadvantage in urgent cases.

 Digoxin, a cardiac glycoside, is used to increase the force of myocardial contractions and to treat supraventricular arrhythmias.
-However, it must be used with caution in patients with heart failure.
+However, it must be used with caution in elderly patients.
 In men with heart failure and a left ventricular ejection fraction of ≤ 45%, serum digoxin levels > 0.8 ng/mL are associated with increased mortality risk.
 Adverse effects are typically related to its narrow therapeutic index.
 One study found digoxin to be beneficial in women when serum levels were 0.5 to 0.9 ng/mL but possibly harmful when levels were ≥ 1.2 ng/mL.
 A number of factors increase the likelihood of digoxin toxicity in the elderly.
 Renal impairment, temporary dehydration, and NSAID use (all common among the elderly) can reduce renal clearance of digoxin.
 Furthermore, digoxin clearance decreases an average of 50% in elderly patients with normal serum creatinine levels.
 Also, if lean body mass is reduced, as may occur with aging, volume of distribution for digoxin is reduced.
 Therefore, starting doses should be low (0.125 mg/day) and adjusted according to response and serum digoxin levels (normal range 0.8 to 2.0 ng/mL).
 However, serum digoxin level does not always correlate with likelihood of toxicity.